2000 U.S. Open (golf): Final round

 Tiger Woods won his third major championship in amazing fashion after a final round 67.
 Woods began his day by making nine consecutive pars, but he only missed one fairway and one green on his way to an outward 35.
 He would end his par streak with a birdie at the 10th, while his competitors faltered on the brutal poa annua greens.
 Woods then made three consecutive birdies at 12, 13 and 14 to move to 12-under par.
 After a par at 15, Woods then got up and down at both 16 and 17 for pars.
 He would par the final hole to finish off a bogey-free 67.
 At twelve strokes under par, he was the only player to finish at even par or better and became the first player in the 106-year history of the U.S. Open to finish at double-digits under par.
 Only one other player had even reached double-digits under par in a U.S. Open – Gil Morgan in 1992, the last time the tournament had been held at Pebble Beach.
-Woods' aggregate 272 tied what was then the lowest score ever in a U.S. Open set by Nicklaus, Lee Janzen and Jim Furyk, all achieved on par-70 courses.
+Woods' aggregate 272 tied what was then the lowest score in a U.S. Open set by Nicklaus, Lee Janzen and Jim Furyk, all achieved on par-70 courses.
 His 15-stroke margin of victory also surpassed the 13-shot record margin set by Old Tom Morris at the 1862 Open Championship at Prestwick and remains the largest in a major championship.